Nexmo/station/_documentation/en/messaging/sms/code-snippets/delivery-receipts.md

 You can verify that a message you sent using Nexmo's SMS API reached your customer by requesting a [delivery receipt](/messaging/sms/guides/delivery-receipts) from the carrier.

 > **NOTE:** Not all networks and countries support delivery receipts.
-You can check our knowledge base for some further information on what you [might receive](https://help.nexmo.com/hc/en-us/articles/204014863) if the network does not support delivery receipts.
+You can check our knowledge base for some further information on what you [might receive](https://help.nexmo.com/hc/en-us/articles/204014863) if your network does not support delivery receipts.
+For detailed information on delivery receipts see our [documentation](/messaging/sms/guides/delivery-receipts).

 To access the delivery receipt, you need to: